Skip to main content

 Best Practices

-Below are some of our recommended practices when wiring a QS link to avoid Link Noise, or to make troubleshooting it easier:
+Below are recommended practices to avoid Link Noise when wiring a QS link, or to make troubleshooting it easier:

 • Separate devices into 'loops' that can be disconnected in groups.

-• Remember; Link Noise is not always present immediately.
-Most of the time it will slowly cause issues over time, or when next on-site transferring/firmware upgrading.
+• Link Noise is not always present immediately.
+Typically, it will slowly cause issues over time, or when next on-site transferring/firmware upgrading.

-• After installation, before activation, and after activation make sure to check any panelized devices for error codes
+• After installation, and before and after activation, make sure to check any panelized devices for error codes

 • For shade panels, ensure the output lights are solid and the diagnostic light is on or flashing